 Dr. Bob Lorinser supports

-Dr. Lorinser says unchecked, in the next 30 years healthcare may exceed 30% of the GDP.
-He believes the United States must do something to address medical costs and that healthcare and education should be two fundamental services affordable to all payers.
+Dr. Lorinser says that in the next 30 years, healthcare may exceed 30% of the GDP.
+He believes the United States must do something to address medical costs and that healthcare and education should be two essential services affordable to all payers.

 Why is Dr. Lorinser so passionate about healthcare?

-It's how he's served his country for nearly 40 years.
-Dr. Lorinser has three advanced degrees in medicine, social work, and public health administration.
+Bob Lorinser has been on the frontlines trying to fix a broken healthcare system for 40 years.
+Dr. Lorinser has three advanced medical, social work, and public health administration degrees.
 He worked as a social worker in a VA hospital and a physician for the American Indian Health Service in the Navajo Nation.
 Dr. Lorinser then spent 30 years practicing and teaching family medicine in Marquette before the hospital's for-profit sale.

-Dr. Lorinser has served low-income families, children in need of behavioral health services, and patients suffering from substance abuse, alcoholism, and addiction.
+Dr. Lorinser has served low-income families, children needing behavioral health services, and patients suffering from substance abuse, alcoholism, and addiction.
 Administratively, Dr. Bob also worked to help Upper Peninsula citizens access Medicaid and Medicare for essential care.

-After three decades in family medicine and as a hospitalist, Dr. Bob served nearly 10 years in the United States State Department as a regional medical director.
+After three decades in family medicine and as a hospitalist, Dr. Bob served nearly 10 years as a regional medical director in the United States State Department.
 Stationed in Pakistan, Afghanistan, Korea, North Africa, and Iraq, Dr. Bob oversaw American service members' diplomatic and administrative medical needs across millions of square miles in dozens of countries.

 Dr. Lorinser returned to Northern Michigan and continued his service as the medical director of the Marquette County Health Department to help citizens stay safe and healthy during the height of the COVID-19 pandemic.

 "I am passionate about being a leader in Congress to make this happen," says Dr. Bob.
-"Nothing is free and there are multiple ways of achieving universal coverage, so we need to explore all avenues.
-I support many plans that will address this issue and move our country forward.
+"Nothing is free, and there are multiple ways of achieving universal coverage, so we need to explore all avenues.
+I support many plans to address this issue and move our country forward.
 No one should suffer because of their ability to pay for medical care."